google/oboe/.github/ISSUE_TEMPLATE/bug_report.md

 Android version(s):
 Android device(s):
 Oboe version:
-App name used for testing (please try to reproduce the issue using the Oboe samples and apps):
+App name used for testing:
+(Please try to reproduce the issue using the OboeTester or an Oboe sample.)

 **Short description**
+(Please only report one bug per Issue.
+Do not combine multiple bugs.)

 **Steps to reproduce**